 - Harassment or Victimisation: Concern recognises that the decision to report a suspicion can be a difficult one to make, not least because of the fear of reprisal from those responsible for the malpractice.
 Concern in accordance with its Human Resource Policies will not tolerate harassment or victimisation and will take all practical steps to protect those who raise an issue in good faith. - Confidentiality: Concern will endeavour to protect an individual's identity when he or she raises an issue and does not want their name to be disclosed.
-It should be understood, however, that an investigation of any malpractice may need to identify the source of the information and a statement by the individual may be required as part of the evidence. - Anonymous Allegations: Employees may opt to make an anonymous allegation, however it should be noted that Concern discourages anonymous allegations.
-Issues expressed anonymously will be considered at the discretion of Concern.
-In exercising this discretion, the factors to be taken into account will include: - The seriousness of the issues raised - The credibility of the allegations and the supporting facts - The likelihood of confirming the allegation from attributable sources - Untrue Allegations: Employees should be aware that if an allegation is made in good faith, but it is not confirmed by an investigation, Concern guarantees that no action will be taken against the complainant.
+It should be understood, however, that an investigation of any malpractice may need to identify the source of the information and a statement by the individual may be required as part of the evidence. - Anonymous Allegations: Employees may opt to make an anonymous allegation, however it should be noted that anonymous allegations may result in additional checks in order to confirm their validity. - Untrue Allegations: Employees should be aware that if an allegation is made in good faith, but it is not confirmed by an investigation, Concern guarantees that no action will be taken against the complainant.
 If, however, individuals make malicious or vexatious allegations, disciplinary action will be considered against an individual making the allegation.